enginyoyen/ansible-best-practises/README.md

 ## 1. Directory Layout
-This is the directory layout of this repository with explanation.
+This is the directory layout of this repository with an explanation.

     production.ini            # inventory file for production stage